eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Connector Kit/Development View/Management-API Walkthrough/3-policy-definitions.md

 ### Only let pass a Business Partner Group

 A Business Partner Group is a group of BPNs that are allowed to pass this constraint.
 A BPN can be added to a group even after a Contract Offer for a certain BPN-Group was published.
-For this, there's the EDC-Management-API `/business-partner-groups` endpoint offering CRUD-Operations.
+The groups are persisted and maintained in the Provider's Control Plane.
+The EDC-Management-API's `/business-partner-groups` endpoint offers CRUD-operations for it.

 ```json
 {